Scattering and absorption of ultracold atoms by nanotubes: Casimir-Polder Potential

-where $r=\sqrt{x^2+y^2}$ is the separation between the atom (in the $x$-$y$ plane) and the tube axis $z$, $T$ is the temperature of the tube, $\xi_l=2\pi k_B T l/\hbar$ are the imaginary Matsubara frequencies with mode number $l$ (the dash on the sum implies half weight for the first term), $\alpha(i\xi_l)$ is the polarizability of the atom, and the trace is taken over $\mathbf{G}^{(s)}(r,r,i\xi_l)$, the scattering part of the Green's polarizability tensor for the tube.
+where $r=\sqrt{x^2+y^2}$ is the separation between the atom (in the $x$-$y$ plane) and the tube axis $z$, $T$ is the temperature of the tube, $\xi_l=2\pi k_B T l/\hbar$ are the Matsubara frequencies with mode number $l$ (the dash on the sum implies half weight for the first term), $\alpha(i\xi_l)$ is the polarizability of the atom, and the trace is taken over $\mathbf{G}^{(s)}(r,r,i\xi_l)$, the scattering part of the Green's polarizability tensor for the tube.
+The other symbols have their usual meaning.